-From the architect.
+Text description provided by the architects.
 Sydney, Australia: This bold, sensitively designed 36 sq metre studio apartment in an art deco building in Sydney’s inner east.
 The initial brief was for a space suitable for short term rental, like Air BnB, however the result is equally suited to long term occupancy.

 The apartment is the work of Sarah Jamieson, Director of design studio Catseye Bay, who approached the brief through an open-ended, exploratory process, sitting in the space, allowing its possibilities to unfold, and seeing what it would yield/give up, before taking those ideas through model making and in-situ prototyping processes.